CodFrm/CodFrm/STARS.md

 *   [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
 The pain-less way to create your meaningful notes.
 Your Notes, Your Way.

-*   [zhufuyi/sponge](https://github.com/zhufuyi/sponge) - Sponge is a powerful Go development framework, it's easy to develop web, gRPC and microservice projects, it supports generating the necessary code for your project based on custom templates.
+*   [go-dev-frame/sponge](https://github.com/go-dev-frame/sponge) - Sponge is a powerful Go development framework for developing RESTful API, gRPC and microservice projects in a "low code approach".

 *   [prometheus/node\_exporter](https://github.com/prometheus/node_exporter) - Exporter for machine metrics